 Citric acid is often used in canning, but it's also great for green cleaning.
 Naturally found in citrus fruits like lemons, citric acid breaks down mineral build-up, cuts through grease, and zaps soap scum, so it's great for really grungy dishwashers.
 It also naturally bleaches, so it helps remove tomato- and spice-based stains (think marinara sauce or turmeric).
 Therefore, if you notice any discoloration or have a filmy or greasy coating on the inside of your dishwasher, or worse yet, clogged sprayer holes, give it a try.
 It's available in most grocery stores in powder form.
 And be sure to use it monthly for maintenance.

-To eliminate odors, banish build-up, and brighten your dishwasher, add about 3-4 tablespoons to the bottom.
+To eliminate odors, banish build-up, and brighten your dishwasher, add about 3 to 4 tablespoons to the bottom.
 (For particularly dirty dishwashers, you may need to double the amount used.)
 Run your dishwasher on it's hottest cycle for a few minutes, then pause it before the water drains.
 Let the mixture sit for a few hours, then resume the cycle.
 For a quick fix, you can also add some citric acid to the detergent cup and run a cycle to clean your dishwasher.

 Caution!
 Be careful to not breathe in citric acid when pouring it.
 It can irritate your eyes and lungs.
 Should eye contact occur, wash liberally with water.
 If irritation persists or breathing problems result, contact a physician.
 Also, wash your skin with water and soap if contact occurs.

-Warning!
-Don't mix citric acid with chlorine bleach or dish detergent products that contain it, because a deadly and corrosive gas could result.
+Also, don't mix citric acid with chlorine bleach or dish detergent products that contain it, because a deadly and corrosive gas could result.

 03 of 03